heremaps/gluecodium/docs/gradle_plugin.md

 Gluecodium Gradle plugin
 ====================

-Gluecodium Gradle plugin can be used to invoke Gluecodium code generation for Java from a Gradle build script.
+Gluecodium Gradle plugin can be used to invoke Gluecodium code generation for Java or Kotlin from a Gradle build script.

 Integration